trclst/mpv-winbuild-cmake/README.md

 ## CMake-based MinGW-w64 Cross Toolchain

-With mpv-winbuild-cmake-minmal you can build Windows binaries of mpv on debian linux.
+With mpv-winbuild-cmake-minimal you can build Windows binaries of mpv on debian bookworm linux.

 ## What is this about?

 The project has its origin: https://github.com/shinchiro/mpv-winbuild-cmake I wanted to understand it better and removed all the things I didn't need.
 I am only testing this project under debian bookworm others may or may not work that is up to you if you want to try it.
+I like to keep it simple and don't provide binarys it's all about building it yourself.

-## Here are the things that were important to me and that are included:
+## Here are the things that are included (alphabetical order):

-Video:
-    x264
-    vpx
-    aom
-    dav1d
-    rav1e
+Audio:
+    flac
+    lame
+    opus

 Image:
-    webp
-    png
     libjpeg
     libjxl
+    png
+    webp

 Subtitles/Interface:
+    freetype2
     libass
-    freetype2

-Audio:
-    flac
-    opus
-    lame

 Plugins:
     javascript
     lua

+Video:
+    aom
+    dav1d
+    rav1e
+    vpx
+    x264

 ## I also like to point out things that may be important to you that are not included